mrange/pt_src3/README.md

 In my small university dorm room I completed pt_src3.s right before I was about to start my university studies at Chalmers.

-pt_src3.s was the amalgam of all the best ideas I had seen for Paula emulators for Atari STE.
+pt_src3.s was the amalgam of all the best ideas I had seen for Paula emulators for Atari STe.

-At the time of the release I felt the Atari STE was definitely fading away in favour of the PC.
+At the time of the release I felt the Atari STe was definitely fading away in favour of the PC.
 I thought pt_src3.s was a good paula emulator across several metrics but because of the disappearance of the Atari scene it would never see.
-I uploaded the pt_src3.s to ftp.sunet.se and ftp.funet.fi and turned off my Atari STE.
+I uploaded the pt_src3.s to ftp.sunet.se and ftp.funet.fi and turned off my Atari STe.

 ![Atari STF, CC-BY-2.5 Bill Bertram](https://upload.wikimedia.org/wikipedia/commons/3/39/Atari_1040STf.jpg)
-> Atari 1040STF, very similar look to the somewhat improved Atari 1040STE I had.
+> Atari 1040STF, very similar look to the somewhat improved Atari 1040STe I had.

 ## Summer 2000, Göteborg

 I was now working as a junior software engineer for a company doing map engine and other consultancy work.
-I had forgotten about my Atari STE and pt_src3.s.
+I had forgotten about my Atari STe and pt_src3.s.

 I was therefore very surprised when I was contacted over email by [Leonard](https://demozoo.org/sceners/2527/) asking my about pt_src3.s and if I could do something about the excessive memory usage of it for a demo he was creating.